Hackinator07/thebirdiebriefing.github.io/src/data/articles/portland-classic-round-1-2025.md

 ## Gear Notes

-Brooke Henderson is playing with a new TaylorMade Spider putter, fitted with a [Garsen Quad Tour grip](https://garsengolf.com/).
+Brooke Henderson is playing with a new TaylorMade Spider putter, fitted with a [Garsen Quad Tour NT grip](https://garsengolf.com/).